Zeta-and-Company/JCLS2022/README.md

 # JCLS2022
-Code and data for [JCLS2022](https://jcls.io/site/conference/)-paper.
+Code and data for [JCLS2022](https://jcls.io/site/conference/)-paper:
+- Keli Du, Julia Dudar, Christof Schöch: "Evaluation of Measures of Distinctiveness – Classification of Literary Texts on the Basis of Distinctive Words"

 Distinctiveness analysis have been done using [pydistinto](https://github.com/Zeta-and-Company/pydistinto)